dtinth/promptpay-qr/README.md

 - [**`promptpay-qr` JavaScript API**](#api) — Generate a PromptPay QR code programmatically.

+### What’s in a QR code

+> ⚠️ Read this section to understand privacy implications of using PromptPay QR code ⚠️

+- The PromptPay QR code is based on [EMV QRCPS Merchant Presented Mode](https://www.emvco.com/emv-technologies/qrcodes/) specification.

+- **The QR code contains the PromptPay ID.** This means anyone who sees the QR code can find out your PromptPay ID (Phone number or National ID number).

+- The QR code can optionally contain the transfer amount.
+Mobile banking apps use this number to pre-fill the amount for convenience.

 ## Mobile web app

 **You can quickly receive money from your home screen.**